Taylor Swift is rich! How rich? Very rich.

 (WJW) – Between her massively successful stadium tour, rumored relationship with Kansas City Chiefs’ Travis Kelce and, most recently, a strong showing at the box-office this month, Taylor Swift just can’t seem to stay out of the spotlight.

 As first reported in a Bloomberg News analysis, Swift’s net worth has exceeded $1 billion.
-The analysis credits the achievement to the singer’s Eras Tour that has filled stadiums across the country.
+The analysis credits the achievement to the singer’s Eras Tour, which has filled stadiums across the country.

-The United States leg of the stadium tour ends with a stop in Indianapolis on Nov.
+The U.S. leg of the stadium tour ends with a stop in Indianapolis on Nov.
 3 before Swift goes international later in the month.
 According to some estimates, the Eras Tour is projected to earn some $1.4 billion.

 Swift is already considered one of the biggest stars with more No. 1 albums than any woman in history.